 I am amazed by your brilliant talents in so many areas.
 Your cosplay work, Ardella Cosplay, is spectacular.
 Not only are you a fantastic artist, but you are a brilliant communicator, able to speak with your fans of all kinds (yes even the crazy weirdo ones) with respect and friendliness.
 That is a real talent, obtained by few.

 The way you know my heart when it’s crying is incomprehensible to me.
 When my fear of the dentist overwhelmed me, you came along and sat with me.
 The only part of me you had access to while the dentist worked was my foot.
 As tears rolled down my cheeks and my tooth was being fixed, I could feel you holding my toe.
 I love that you will always hold my toe.
+We know that many people may feel anxious about coming to the dentist, so it is our goal to make your visit at iowadentalgroup.com as pain and anxiety free as possible.

 You have always been very close to your grandparents.
 I love how loving and caring you are with Sir, and how brilliantly loving you were for Granny, both before she was ill and during her passing.
 I could not be more grateful or proud.